aschnuecker/Superlevel-sets/README.md

 -->

 # Contents
+This README.md provides instructions for replicating Sections 2, 5 and 6 of the paper **On superlevel sets of conditional densities and multivariate quantile regression**.

 # Usage

+# Data
+The data used in the paper and available on this repository are a subset of households from the  U.S. Consumer Expenditure Survey collected by the Bureau of Labor Statistics in 2015.
+The corresponding survey interview files are public available via \url{https://www.bls.gov/cex/pumd_data.htm}.

+# License
+The code is available as open source under the terms of the ADD HERE license.

 # Citation
 Please cite the following paper if you found our model useful.
 Thanks!

-> Camehl, A., Fok, D., & Gruber, K. (2024) On superlevel sets of conditional densities and multivariate quantile regression. *Journal of Econometrics*.
+> Camehl, A., Fok, D., & Gruber, K. (2024).
+On superlevel sets of conditional densities and multivariate quantile regression. *Journal of Econometrics*.

 ```
 @article{